 “Our River Our Responsibility

 There is a great need for environmental education efforts in the Nanticoke River watershed.
 This need is emphasized by the recent addition of the statewide Environmental Literacy graduation requirements.
 The Nanticoke Watershed Alliance serves a unique role in this area by providing education programs on water quality, watersheds, non-point source pollution, best management practices, connections with agriculture and the community, and more.
 The Alliance builds upon the organizations experience and successes by developing an environmental education program to reach both students and teachers.
+Our education program is a year long experience for students including in-classroom programs, outdoor educational experiences, and student-led action projects.
 The ultimate goal is to increase environmental literacy among the community, provide opportunities for hands-on outdoor education, and through this awareness, lead to an increase in environmental stewardship and citizen involvement and action.

 Contact NWA Education Coordinator Evan Deckers (phone: 410-443-8878).

 The NWA is leading a movement to raise awareness of pollutants in stormwater that wash into the Chesapeake Bay watershed.
 A restaurant placemat was created as a fun opportunity to learn about ways you can improve water quality, identify native species found in our waterways, and highlight local history here on the Delmarva.
 This placemat will be featured in local restaurants in Salisbury, Maryland and lower Delaware.

 The Nanticoke Watershed Alliance offers professional development opportunities for teachers, non-formal educators and home-school parents that provide participants with an environmental education curriculum and other classroom resources.
 The curriculum taught focuses on watershed education and water conservation.
 Be part of our mailing list to be the first to hear when a workshop is being offered.